mattsmith135/ouch-button-web-app/README.md

 4. Copy the connection string (ie. mongodb+srv//...) and paste it in the .env file next to 'ATLAS_URI'

+5. Navigate to the 'Network Access' option under the 'Security' heading in the sidenav

+6. Select the 'Add IP Address button'

+7. In the 'Access List Entry' field, enter your IP address.
+To find your IP address ask Google 'What's my IP'

+8. In the 'Comment' field, type 'Dev IP Address - `<yourname>`' (ie. Dev IP Address - Adam Baker)

 ### Start Backend

 ```